 2014 ICD-10-CM Diagnosis Code E55.0

-E55.0 is a specific ICD-10-CM code that can be used to specify a diagnosis.
+E55.0 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-ICD-10-CM officially replaces ICD-9-CM on October 1, 2014, therefore, E55.0 and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, E55.0 and all other ICD-10-CM codes should only be used for training or planning purposes until then.

 A condition caused by deficiency of vitamin d, especially in infancy and childhood, with disturbance of normal ossification.